Jcardenas34/fraud_detection/README.md

 which will download the dataset for your use.
 From there run the [statistical_anamolies.ipynb](./statistical_anamolies.ipynb), and [fraud_detection_autoencoder.ipynb](./fraud_detection_autoencoder.ipynb) notebooks.
 They are heavily commented for your use.

 # Z-Score Analysis
-In statistics, there is a concept known as a Z-Score that assigns a value to each value in a distribution that will inform us as to how likely we are to randomly draw this value, known as a Z-Score.
-Since sampling distributions can be converted into gaussians, and so we can determine the likelihood of randomly sampling any given event.
-A Z-Score of 0 given to a value means that it lies perfectly at the mean of the distribution it was drawn from, and so it is highly likely that it would be drawn.
-But in the distribution, there are values that are drawn less often, and so can be called anamolous.
-All events with a Z-Score less than or equal to 2, represent about 95% of the values in that distribution.
-With this knowledge, we can state that values with a Z-Score larger than 2, can be more suspicious as they occur less often.
+In statistics, there is a concept known as a Z-Score that represents how many standard deviations a value is from the mean of its distribution.
+If a sampling distribution can be converted into a gaussian, we can determine the likelihood of observing any given event by using a Z-Score.
+A Z-Score of 0 given to a value means that it lies perfectly at the mean of the distribution, and so it is highly likely that it would be observed.
+But values that are less probable have higher Z-Scores, and so Z-Scores can be used to flag data as anomalous.
+All events with a Z-Score within +-2 represent about 95% of the values in that distribution, and so data points with a Z score larger than this can be said to have a probability of being observed of about 5%.
+For events with Z-Scores within +-3, the probability of observance falls to about .03%.
+With this knowledge, we can state that values with a Z-Score larger than 2, occur infrequently, but events with a Z-score values of 3 or greater are extremely unlikely, unlikely enough to be suspicious.
+In this study, I flagged events as potentially fraudulent if any of their numerical features had a Z-Score > 3.
+Lets see what insights this choice revealed.
-And Z-score values of 3 or greater are very unlikely.
-In order to search for out of the ordinary credit/debit card transactions in this dataset, I took the Z-Score of each of the data points that were represented by continuous numerical values, if a given data feature had a Z-Score larger than 3, it was flagged as anamolous, and so flagged as fraud.
-Lets see what insights this choice brought.